mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 - Prevent crash when attempting to sort invalid data when overlaying a peaks workspace in sliceviewer.
 - Fixed a bug which occurred when switching to a log scale in sliceviewer with negative data.
 - Axes limits correctly reset when home clicked on sliceviewer plot of ragged matrix workspace.
+- Line plots in sliceviewer now respect the status of the Track Cursor checkbox.

 Plotting